CWRU-EECS301-S18/syllabus/Lectures/Lecture03/Slides/PITCHME.md

 ---

 ### Refactoring Code

 * Repurposing existing code for a different application
-* Saves time starting with something rather than nothing
+* Save time starting with something rather than nothing
 * Faster time to market
+* Leverage previous testing

 ---